Curricular Practical Training

 Authorization period and time restrictions

 Work authorization is given per quarter/semester.
 Additional quarters/semesters require a new application.
 You may use a job offer letter that covers more than one academic term, but you must still apply each term for CPT.
 In this case, the end date requested will be the end of the quarter/semester.
+The IO will authorize CPT two weeks before OR after the quarter/semester dates.

 Part-time CPT at the master's level cannot be combined with another part time job, such as a teaching assistantship, because combined, they are considered full-time employment.